email Mark Bishop

 1. PO33 is phosphite.
 PO43 is phosphate, and this ion has one less oxygen.

-2. HSO4 is hydrogen sulfate.
-This could be called by its nonsystematic name, bisulfate, but it is preferable to use the systematic name, which shows that one H+ ion has been added to sulfate, SO42.
+2. HSO4- is hydrogen sulfate.
+This could be called by its nonsystematic name, bisulfate, but it is preferable to use the systematic name, which shows that one H+ ion has been added to sulfate, SO42-.

-EXAMPLE 2 - Formulas for Polyatomic Ions: Write formulas that correspond to the following names for polyatomic ions: (1) bromite ion, used in the production of cloth and (2) dihydrogen hypophosphite ion, used with manganese(II) ions as a food additive.
+EXAMPLE 2 - Formulas for Polyatomic Ions: Write formulas that correspond to the following names for polyatomic ions:

 Solution: